QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/websites/fingerprint.md

 Frameworks and CMS such as WordPress make it easier to develop websites by providing a generic implementation of common website features.
 It's often advised to use a framework both to ease the work of the developers, and reduce the number of vulnerabilities.

 Fewer vulnerabilities don't mean that there are no vulnerabilities.
 Frameworks may be misconfigured or misused.
 They may not be updated or users may have installed vulnerable third-party extensions.

-* Look if the framework is credited at the bottom of the page
-* Look if there is an HTML comment with the framework name/...
-* Try to find the version <small>(comments, dependencies, features...)</small>
-* Look for the login page / CMS panel and its layout
-* Look for the error page and its layout
-* Look for `<meta name="generator" content="<here>">`

 Common Frameworks/CMS: